lhpaul/node-server-monorepo-starter/README.md

 pnpm run dev:public-api
 ```

-> **Note**: Each application runs on its own port and can be developed independently.
-Make sure you have all dependencies installed by running `pnpm install` before starting development.
+> **Note**: Each application may require specific environment variables to function properly.
+Check the `.env.example` file in each application's directory and create a `.env` file with the required variables before starting the development server.

 ### Testing